 What you will need:

 - Your myNEU username and password (to login)

-The Appropriate Use Policy (AUP) prohibits students from connecting personally-owned routers and/or wireless access points to the ResNet network in residence halls have 100% NUwave wireless coverage.
+The Appropriate Use Policy (AUP) prohibits students from connecting personally-owned routers and/or wireless access points to the ResNet network.
 Failure to comply with the AUP may result in action by ITS, including: loss of network use; referral to the Office of Student Conduct and Conflict Resolution (OSCCR).

 Also the addition of non-ITS wireless access points in areas where NUwave is offered degrades the service for both the NUwave network and the additional access point.
 Finally, there are security concerns with the amount of personal information that may be leaked from these additional access points.